cheruiyotcollins/loan-mini-predictor/README.md

 1. After setting up the project as per the guidelines below and your application has started, create one sample customer using this POST api `http://localhost:8080/api/customer/add` as each loan will be tied to a particular customer, Please see swagger Api documentation on how to do this.

+   sample request
+   {

+   "customerName":"Collins Cheruiyot",

+   "customerMobileNo":"0708521498",

+   "email":"kelvincollins86@gmail.com",

+   "customerStatus":"GOOD"

+   }
-2. To create a new loan use this post Api `http://localhost:8080/api/loans/new` and provide a valid customer id
+2. To create a new loan use this post Api `http://localhost:8080/api/loans/new` and provide a valid customer id. sample request.

+   {

+   "principalAmount":10000,

+   "loanDuration":300,

+   "customerId":1,

+   "loanType":"monthly"

+   }

 3. to check Projected Fees use this API `http://localhost:8080/api/projected/fees/list?id=1` where id is the loan id
 4. to check loan installment use this GET API `http://localhost:8080/api/loans/installments?id=1` where id is the loan id